QubitExplorer/Recommender-System/README.md

 In big data world, excel cannot handle such billion's of data volumn, so we can calculate the **cosine similarities** between one user with respect to other 100 Million friendly users who agreed to share their music watch history and we will get a combinations of roughly 1 quatrillion cosine score values which you can store it in on-prem database server (and in recent years all most all major companies migrated it to cloud/hybrid models).
 We can slice and dice the data (ETL - Extract Transform and Load) in cloud, apply different statistical concepts, whatever makes sense to us, get the best, quick yet practical results.
 This is how companies like Netflix and Amazon recommends thousands of products daily.

+**Value Proposition:**

 The field of AI and ML is still young - maybe 20 years old - keeps evolving.
 Somewhere along the way, the concept became as "Recommender Systems".
 Millions of data scientists use this nomenclature nowadays.
-Maybe the recent techniques might be different, yet the core concept and unique benefit (value proposition) is still the same, **recommend the best product/service to the user**.
+Maybe the recent techniques might be different, yet the core concept and unique benefit is still the same, **recommend the best product/service to the user**.
 Then comes the time series problem: yesterday we bought a horse, today we might buy a cute dog and how about tomorrow ?.
 It's the basic time series tasks.

-**Business Use Case:** Here are the few examples of companies using recommendation engines:
+**Business Use Case:**

+Here are the few examples of companies using recommendation engines:
  1. Amazon - To suggest similar products which we likely to hit enter and buy it, today its market value around 1.97 trillion us dollers,
  2. Netflix - We indulge into our favorite movies without even glancing at the clock, valued around 322 billion USD,
  3. Spotify - Where we listen similar songs and music which we preferably like it, valued appox 74 billion USD,